Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

 \begin{proof} The first statement follows by Proposition~\ref{prop:def-seq-spencer-cocycle}.
-For the second, if \([\mu'|_{\fa_-\otimes\fa_-}]=[\mu|_{\fa_-\otimes\fa_-}]\) then \((\mu'-\mu)|_{\fa_-\otimes\fa_-}\) is a Spencer coboundary, so by point \ref{item:def-seq-redef-1} of Proposition~\ref{prop:def-seq-redef} there is a new defining sequence \(\{\mu'',\theta'',0,\dots\}\) of \(\fatilde'\) such that \(\mu''|_{\fa_-\otimes\fa_-}=\mu|_{\fa_-\otimes\fa_-}\).
-Then, since \(\fa\) is a full prolongation of degree 2 by Lemma~\ref{lemma:high-susy-subalg-coho}, by point \ref{item:def-seq-redef-3} of Proposition~\ref{prop:def-seq-redef} we can again find a new defining sequence \(\{\mu''',\theta''',0,\dots\}\) of \(\fatilde'\) such that \(\mu'''=\mu\) and \(\theta'''=\theta'''|_{\fa_-\otimes\fa_-}=\theta|_{\fa_-\otimes\fa_-}=\theta\). \end{proof}
+For the second, if $[\mu'|_{\fa_-\otimes\fa_-}]=[\mu|_{\fa_-\otimes\fa_-}]$ then $(\mu'-\mu)|_{\fa_-\otimes\fa_-}$ is a Spencer coboundary, so by point \ref{item:def-seq-redef-1} of Proposition~\ref{prop:def-seq-redef} there is a new defining sequence $\{\mu'',\theta'',0,\dots\}$ of $\fatilde'$ such that $\mu''|_{\fa_-\otimes\fa_-}=\mu|_{\fa_-\otimes\fa_-}$.
+Then, since $\fa$ is a full prolongation of degree 2 by Lemma~\ref{lemma:high-susy-subalg-coho}, by point \ref{item:def-seq-redef-3} of Proposition~\ref{prop:def-seq-redef} we can again find a new defining sequence $\{\mu''',\theta''',0,\dots\}$ of $\fatilde'$ such that $\mu'''=\mu$ and $\theta'''=\theta'''|_{\fa_-\otimes\fa_-}=\theta|_{\fa_-\otimes\fa_-}=\theta$. \end{proof}

-Note that we already saw the first statement of the proposition above in \S\ref{sec:filtered-def-cohom}.
-The second statement allows us to strengthen Proposition~\ref{prop:gen-filtered-defs-cocycle}; by Lemma~\ref{lemma:invt-spencer-cocycle}, a choice of \(\fh\)-invariant \(\mu_{\fa_-\otimes\fa_-}\) determines \(\mu\) for \(V=V'\); we now see that the cohomology class \([\mu_{\fa_-\otimes\fa_-}]\) determines the entire deformation up to isomorphism in the highly supersymmetric case.
+Note that we already saw the first statement of the proposition above in Section~\ref{sec:filtered-def-cohom}.
+The second statement allows us to strengthen Proposition~\ref{prop:gen-filtered-defs-cocycle}; by Lemma~\ref{lemma:invt-spencer-cocycle}, a choice of $\fh$-invari\-ant~$\mu_{\fa_-\otimes\fa_-}$ determines $\mu$ for $V=V'$; we now see that the cohomology class $[\mu_{\fa_-\otimes\fa_-}]$ determines the entire deformation up to isomorphism in the highly supersymmetric case.

-What this means in practice is that in order to find the infinitesimal deformations of a highly supersymmetric graded subalgebra \(\fa\), we compute \(\ssH^{2,2}(\fa_-;\fa)\) and its \(\fh\)-invariants.
-The other deforming maps \(\delta\) and \(\theta\) will then be determined by the Jacobi identities.
-Note, though, that the Jacobi identities which are quadratic in the deformation maps may still obstruct the ``integration'' of the infinitesimal deformation \([\mu_{\fa_-\otimes\fa_-}]\) to a filtered deformation \(\fatilde\) of \(\fa\).
+What this means in practice is that in order to find the infinitesimal deformations of a~highly supersymmetric graded subalgebra $\fa$, we compute $\ssH^{2,2}(\fa_-;\fa)$ and its $\fh$-invariants.
+The other deforming maps $\delta$ and $\theta$ will then be determined by the Jacobi identities.
+Note, though, that the Jacobi identities which are quadratic in the deformation maps may still obstruct the ``integration'' of the infinitesimal deformation $[\mu_{\fa_-\otimes\fa_-}]$ to a filtered deformation $\fatilde$ of $\fa$.